 What are Greenhouse Gases?

-The gases ammonia, carbon monoxide, sulfur dioxide, nitrous oxide, methane gas, and a class of gases collectively known as the chlorofluorocarbons, are all referred to as the greenhouse gases.
+The gases ammonia, carbon dioxide, sulfur dioxide, nitrous oxide, methane gas, and a class of gases collectively known as the chlorofluorocarbons, are all referred to as the greenhouse gases.

 How does the Greenhouse Effect work?

 Because of this important function, the greenhouse effect is actually a natural part of our evolving world, critical for making life possible.